Home of the Practically Perfect Pink Phlox and other native plants for pollinators

 It breaks my heart.

-We can't stop the progmess, but, maybe we can make a lot of educational noise and help our new neighbors see the value in providing for critters and ultimately helping the environment.
+We can't stop the progmess, but, maybe we can make a lot of educational noise and help all our neighbors, new and old, see the value in providing for critters and ultimately helping the environment.

 A gardener can hope!